International Study Options

 Semester or Year in SeoulStudents who have completed two semesters of college-level Korean have the opportunity to spend a semester or year at Yonsei University in Seoul.
 Students enroll in a Korean language course and two or three English-taught Asian studies courses available from the following areas: anthropology, art history, business, economics, history, international relations, literature, philosophy, politics, religion, and sociology.
 Students live in the international student dormitory on campus.

-Semester or Year in BilbaoUSC offers undergraduates the opportunity to study for either a semester or year at the University of Deusto, which was founded by Jesuits in 1886 and is among Spain's top universities.
+Semester or Year in BilbaoUSC offers undergraduates the opportunity to study for either a semester or year at the University of Deusto, which was founded by Jesuits in 1886 and is among Spain’s top universities.
 The university is situated on the banks of the Nervión River, across from the Guggenheim Museum.
 Bilbao is considered the financial and cultural center of the Basque country in northern Spain.
 Students with two to four semesters of Spanish focus on intensive language study and take additional course work in Spanish, Basque and European studies.
-Students with five or more semesters of Spanish may take courses with degree-seeking Deusto students in Hispanic studies and other academic fields.
+Students with five or more semesters of Spanish may take some courses alongside degree-seeking Deusto students.
 Students may choose to live in dormitories or homestays.

 Semester or Year in TaipeiUSC students may spend a semester or year studying at National Chengchi University in Taipei, Taiwan, through the Council on International Educational Exchange.
-Students study Mandarin intensively and may take language electives such as business Chinese, Taiwanese language and classical Chinese.
-Students take one English-taught interdisciplinary core course about Taiwan.
+Students study Mandarin intensively and take one English-taught interdisciplinary core course about Taiwan.
 Students live in on-campus dormitories with Chengchi University students.
 The program offers one of the best opportunities to understand the contemporary economic, political and cultural issues facing this dynamic Pacific Rim island.

 Turks and Caicos